nie-ine/inseri/Tutorials/Your scientific publication A-Z/5. Visualise Data/README.md

 And here is the resulting Stacked Bar Chart after renaming:
 <p><img src="https://github.com/nie-ine/inseri/blob/2020-06/Tutorials/Your%20scientific%20publication%20A-Z/5.%20Visualise%20Data/5V.13.png" alt="Final Stacked Bar Chart" width="900"></p>

+Please note that Stacked Bar Chart rearranges the data as of 2020.06.30, from the biggest to the smallest automatically.
+I.e. whatever is given first in JSON, the Inseri will display the column with the biggest numbers/biggest number of subsections.

 ### 5.1.3 Pie Chart

 This visualisation tool is a good choice when we need to represent the non-overlapping parts constituting whole.
 The app comes with a preset example, below: